scazan/shell_runner/README.md

-# norns_util_scripts
+# SCRIPTS
-a very simple interface for the norns to execute some shell scripts direct from the norns
+a very simple interface for the norns to list and execute any shell script located in its "scripts" directory directly from the norns.

-in an alpha state and currently setup for my own needs. more directions will come when it is ready to distribute.

-two scripts are included,
+two scripts are included
-one to backup tape data to a cloud provider, another to backup my OP-Z to a cloud provider
+* one to backup tape data to a cloud provider,

-both currently rely in installing rclone onto the norns itself via https://rclone.org/install/
+* another to backup my connected OP-Z (when OP-Z is in disk mode)

+all data is copied to ~/dust/data/util_scripts/

+for my own uses, I also enable the scripts to upload directly from the norns to cloud storage. to enable this, install rclone onto your norns using these instructions: (https://rclone.org/install/)[https://rclone.org/install/]

+setup a cloud drive and call it "drive" within rclone.

+uncomment the last line in the two included scripts